Updated: Feb 4

 Drawing on wood and cutting it up with power tools turns out to be a lot of fun

-After finally getting the supports in a stone wall, I cut the desk out with the jigsaw and double checked my measurements for the height of the legs.
+After finally getting the supports in a stone wall, I cut the desk out and double checked my measurements for the height of the legs.
 Following that it was outside to spray paint everything in galaxy colours; mostly purple to go with our home, and also teal, red and black.
 Different coloured star effects were added by pressing the cap lightly, often shaking to get spots of paint dropping.
 I have very little experience with spray painting too, so this was a forgiving lesson.

 A little decorating and drying later, the main desk was ready to put together and attach to the wall.
 I was pleasantly surprised how much all my measurements lined up, and how sturdy it proved to be.
 More celebratory tea ensued, before I varnished my new construction and moved on to planning the drawing surface…